samereberlin/LibroJS/README.md

 ## Minimum startup code:
 The following HTML crumb is the minimum startup code required to use WebApp framework.
-As you can easily guess, it creates an application containing two simple pages (_firstPage_ and _secondPage_), accessible through the corresponding file URLs _../index.html#firstPage_ and _../index.html#secondPage_ (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex01.0_minimum.html#firstPage" target="_blank">live preview</a>).
+As we can easily guess, it creates an application containing two simple pages (_firstPage_ and _secondPage_), accessible through the corresponding file URLs _../index.html#firstPage_ and _../index.html#secondPage_ (<a href="https://cdn.rawgit.com/samereberlin/WebApp/master/www/ex01.0_minimum.html#firstPage" target="_blank">live preview</a>).

 ```html
 <body>